mcmonkeyprojects/sd-infinity-grid-generator-script/README.md

 ### Credits

-- This design was partially inspired by the "XYZ Plot" script by "xrypgame".
+- This design was partially inspired by the "XYZ Plot" script by "xrypgame" (not to be confused with the "XYZ Plot" script in Auto WebUI which is actually just the "X/Y Plot" script but they added a "Z" lol)
-- Sections of code are referenced from the WebUI itself, and its default "X/Y Plot" script.
+- Sections of code are referenced from the WebUI itself, and its default "X/Y Plot" script (since renamed to labeled "XYZ Plot").
 - Some sections of code were referenced from various other relevant sources, for example the Dreambooth extension by d8ahazard was referenced for a JavaScript code trick (titles override).
 - Some sections of code were referenced from, well, random StackOverflow answers and a variety of other googled up documentation and answer sites.
 I haven't kept track of them, but I'm glad to live in a world where so many developers are happy and eager to help each other learn and grow.
 So, thank you to all members of the FOSS community!
 - Thanks to the authors of all issues labeled as [Completed](https://github.com/mcmonkeyprojects/sd-infinity-grid-generator-script/issues?q=label%3ACompleted).